QUICK-GCP-LAB/2-Minutes-Labs-Solutions/Build LookML Objects in Looker Challenge Lab/Build LookML Objects in Looker Challenge Lab.md

 }
 ```

-2. Create again a view file name `user_details` and paste the following:
+2. Create again a .view file name `user_details` and paste the following:

 ```
 # If necessary, uncomment the line below to include explore_source.